You already have more of what AI engineering requires than you probably think.

 Time to transition for a competent mid-level developer: Three to six months of deliberate practice, building real systems.

 Why this is the fastest route: The gap between your current skills and this profile is smaller than it appears.
-The engineering problems are recognisable — latency management, reliability under load, evaluation pipelines, cost optimisation — even if the specific domain is new.
+The engineering problems are recognisable, such as latency management, reliability under load, evaluation pipelines, cost optimisation, even if the specific domain is new.
 This is also the profile with the most immediate demand in 2026 as organisations accelerate the productionisation of AI features.

 Profile Two: ML Engineer (Applied)